The Impact of Global Conflicts on Indian Tourism: A Closer Look

 - Apr 9

-Before the pandemic, foreign travelers made up nearly 50 per cent of the hostel's guests.
-Now, that number has dropped to just 10 per cent due to the West Asia war.
+Before the pandemic, foreign travelers made up nearly 50 percent of the hostel's guests.
+Now, that number has dropped to just 10 percent due to the ongoing West Asia war.
+This significant decline highlights the challenges facing the Indian tourism industry today.

 The ongoing Iran - Israel - US war has not only devastated the cradle of ancient civilizations but has also thrown a massive roadblock into the flight path of the modern global traveler.
 For India, which relies heavily on Gulf transit hubs to bring in budget-conscious adventurers from Europe and the Americas, the turbulence is becoming unbearable.